kothaiRaja/Variantcalling-and-Genefusion/usage.md

 ## Usage

 This pipeline leverages **Nextflow DSL 2** for modular design, enabling flexibility and maintainability.
-Below are the key modules and their functionalities:
+Below are the key modules, Subworkflows and their functionalities:

+##Subworkflows

+-** Preprocessing

+The Preprocessing workflow is the first step in the pipeline.
+It ensures that raw sequencing reads are properly processed before variant calling and annotation.

+The Preprocessing step performs the following operations:

+Read the samplesheet

+The workflow reads the user-provided samplesheet.csv, which contains metadata about sequencing samples.
+It extracts sample IDs, FASTQ file paths, and strandedness information.
+Concatenate FASTQ files (if required)

+If params.concatenate = true, multiple FASTQ files for the same sample are concatenated.
+If params.concatenate = false, the original FASTQ files are used as they are.
+Perform Quality Control (QC) on Raw Reads

+FastQC is run on raw FASTQ files to generate quality reports.
+Trim Low-Quality Reads

+Fastp is used to remove adapters and low-quality bases from reads.
+Produces trimmed FASTQ files and Fastp reports.
+Generate a MultiQC Report

+MultiQC aggregates results from FastQC and Fastp into a single report for visualization.

 ### References Download